rigelrozanski/dotfiles/README.md

 run `bash swap_vimrc.sh`
 OR
-replace your .vimrc file in the home directory (ubuntu) with the repository file 'vimrc'
+replace your .vimrc file in the home directory with the repository file 'vimrc'

 ### What's Included